The Workend

 7:45 Writing block 1

-10:15 Detether from computer for fresh air
+10:15 Detether from the computer for fresh air

 11:00 Writing block 2